The Isaac Newton 50p has an iconic design and has been in circulation since 2017 making it a relatively new coin; but how much is it worth today?

 The letters S E I T C F H are dispersed throughout the design to represent mathematical notations that Newton had included in his original diagrams.
-The image places the sun in the centre encircled with rings that get larger in circumference as they radiate out from the sun.
+The image places the sun in the centre encircled by rings that get larger in circumference as they radiate out from the sun.

 The words SIR ISAAC NEWTON are curved and centred toward the top, and the words FIFTY PENCE are curved and centred at the bottom.
 The initials AW are seen on the bottom right to indicate the designer Aaron West.

 The Obverse design is that of Queen Elizabeth II designed by Jody Clark.

 In this version, her mature head is crowned with her coronation crown and facing right.
 The crown is also referred to as the Royal Diamond Diadem crown.
 Surrounding her head are the words 50 PENCE * 2017 * ELIZABETH II * D * G * REG * F * D * which means Elizabeth The Second, by the Grace of God, Queen, Defender of the Faith.
 The designer’s initials, JC, are seen just below the Queen’s neckline.